 Dealing with the death of a loved one is a long and sometimes challenging process.
-If someone you care about has left us a gift in their will, we’re here to help make things easier.
+If someone you care about has left Shelter a gift in their will, we’re here to help make things easier.

-Our legacy administration officer Adrian Munt is on hand to provide support, while helping to carry out your loved one’s final wishes.
+Our Legacy Coordinator, Adrian Munt, is on hand to provide support, while helping to carry out your loved one’s final wishes.

 Although Adrian can’t give legal advice, he will assist and support you in any way he can.

 Alternatively, write to: